Local market in Malaysia

 Average delivery time via Grab/Shopee

 "We arrived with three suitcases and a lot of apprehension.
-Today, our children speak three languages and we don't see ourselves returning to Europe anytime soon."
+Today our children speak three languages and we don't see ourselves heading back to Europe anytime soon."

-"The biggest shock wasn't administrative, but culinary and social.
-In Malaysia, everything revolves around food, but not like back home.
-Here, people eat at all hours, and the concept of 'dessert' after a meal practically doesn't exist.
-We often end on a salty or spicy note!"
+"The biggest shock wasn't administrative, it was culinary and social.
+In Malaysia everything revolves around food, but not the way it does back home.
+Here people eat at all hours, and the idea of 'dessert' after a meal barely exists.
+You often end on a savoury or spicy note instead!"

 The pillars of your new life

 To work in 2026, obtaining a work visa (Employment Pass) is crucial.
-It conditions not only your right of residence but also the opening of a Malaysian bank account.
-Without this precious sesame, it's impossible to rent long-term housing or register a vehicle.
+It determines not only your right to reside but also your ability to open a Malaysian bank account.
+Without this all-important pass, you can't rent long-term housing or register a vehicle.

 Housing

-Unlike in France, most apartments are rented furnished.
-Residences with a swimming pool, gym, and 24-hour security are the norm for expatriates.
+Unlike in France, most apartments are rented fully furnished.
+Residences with a pool, gym and 24/7 security are the norm for expats.

 Shopping & Groceries

-From the luxury of Pavilion KL to local markets (Pasar Malam), the choices are endless.
+From the luxury of Pavilion KL to the local markets (Pasar Malam), the choice is endless.

-The healthcare system is world-class, but access for expatriates is through the private sector.
-It is imperative to subscribe to a robust expatriate insurance to cover hospital costs that can climb quickly.
+The healthcare system is world-class, but expats access it through the private sector.
+Taking out a solid expat insurance plan is essential to cover hospital costs, which can climb quickly.

-Compare your food budget between France and Malaysia according to your habits.
+Compare your food budget between France and Malaysia based on your habits.

-One of the biggest surprises for newcomers is the price structure.
-Tropical fruits, rice, chicken, and local vegetables are incredibly cheap.
-However, as soon as you look for familiar flavors, prices soar.
+One of the biggest surprises for newcomers is the structure of prices.
+Tropical fruit, rice, chicken and local vegetables are incredibly cheap.
+However, the moment you start looking for familiar flavours, prices soar.

 Malaysian food

-Import your furniture or start from scratch?
-A crucial question for every expatriate.
+Ship your furniture or start from scratch?
+A crucial question for every expat.

 01